marigold-dev/training-nft-1/README.md

 - hash is used in two different ways
   - https pinata gateway link (or any other ipfs http viewer)
   - ipfs link for the backend thumbnail url
-- TZIP standard requires to store data in `bytes`.
+- TZIP standard requires storing data in `bytes`.
 As there is no Michelson function to convert string to bytes (using Micheline data PACK will not work as it alters the final bytes), we do the conversion using `char2Bytes` on the frontend side

 > Note : Finally, if you remember on the backend , we said that token_id increment management was done in the ui, so you can write this code.
 It is not a good security practice as it supposes that the counter is managed on frontend side, but it is ok for demo purpose.

-Add this code, everytime you have a new token minted, you increment the counter for the next one
+Add this code, every time you have a new token minted, you increment the counter for the next one

 ```typescript
 useEffect(() => {